-When building Shortcuts for iPhone, users should try to think about automation opportunities that work well for a small screen, can be carried around with you, and take advantage of the device-specific features.
+When building Shortcuts for iPhone or getting started with Shortcuts, users should try to think about automation opportunities that work well for a small screen, can be carried around with you, and take advantage of the device-specific features.

 With that in mind, here are four areas (with 12 example shortcuts) that are good to focus on in your own adventure.

 Holding true to its origins as the iPod, the iPhone is great for controlling audio playback on your device.
 Using Shortcuts, you can quickly fire off the right playlist or podcast, then drop your phone back in your pocket and keep listening.

 Shortcuts like Quick Play can generate an on-the-fly queue of 25 shuffled songs from the last 12 weeks, the Let Me Pick a Podcast shortcut can let you choose a show without ever opening the Podcasts app, and the Set Background Sounds shortcut can use the built-in Accessibility feature to start white noise or ocean sounds.

 Similar to the Apple Watch, Shortcuts on iPhone is great for controlling your devices as well.
 You can quick-swap various Settings, it’s handy to have controls for your HomeKit devices at the ready, and you can even send remote commands to your Mac.

 Shortcuts like I’m Working can change your office lights to the correct brightness and color temperature for working from home rather than your setup for relaxing in the evening, the Reset Connections shortcut can turn your phone’s Wi-Fi and Bluetooth on/off again, and the Wake My Mac shortcut uses a remote command to turn on your Mac’s screen from your phone.